JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   On paragraph 4 the same editors say:—‘The subject of this line is not in the central nor in an odd place; he has for his correlate the subject of line 1 and for his close associate that of line 3, both of which lines are weak in strong places.
 Hence it is said, that they are all in places inappropriate to them.’
   What paragraph 5 says, that ‘the small men retire,’ means that believing in the sincerity of the ruler's determination to remove all evil men, they retire of themselves, or strive to conform to his wishes.

 [^230]: 318:XLI ‘The waters of a marsh are continually rising up in vapour to bedew the hill above it, and thus increase its verdure; what is taken from the marsh gives increase to the hill.’
 This is very far-fetched.
 In the application again the superior man acts only on himself, and for himself;—which has nothing to do with those of low degree giving to those above them.
-This application, however, agrees with what, as we have seen on the Text, was _Kh_ăng-žze's view of the meaning of the hexagram.
+This application, however, agrees with what, as we have seen on the Text, was <i>Kh</i>ăng-žze's view of the meaning of the hexagram.
   The explanation appended to paragraph 1 seems to be to account for the subject of line 1 hurrying away to the help of line 4.
   ‘His aim’ is to abide where he is, and help the subject of 5 by the exhibition of ‘firm correctness.’
   The Khang-hsî editors observe that paragraph 3 is true indeed of three men; and not of three men only, but of many repetitions of thought or action.
   The same editors say on paragraph 5 that 'the blessing from above is explained, by many, of the oracles obtained through divining with the tortoise-shell; but that looking at the text on line 2 of the next hexagram, and that Tî (spoken of there) is the lord of all spirits, the term “above” here is most naturally explained of Heaven's mind, whose acceptance cannot be gainsaid by men or spirits.’
-  _Kh_ăng-žze says on paragraph 6, though I do not see the relevancy p.
+  <i>Kh</i>ăng-žze says on paragraph 6, though I do not see the relevancy p.
 319 of his remarks:—‘Dwelling on high, and taking nothing from those below him, but on the contrary giving more to them, the superior man accomplishes his aim on a grand scale.
 The aim of the superior man is simply to be increasing what others have;—that and nothing else.’

 [^231]: 319:XLII The Symbolism here is different from what we gather from the former Appendix.
 Sun no longer symbolises wood, but, as p.
 320 it more commonly does, wind.
 Thunder and wind, it is supposed, increase each the other; and their combination gives the idea of increase.
 Then the application, good in itself, must be treated very nicely, as it is by the Khang-hsî editors, in order to make out any connexion between it and the Symbolism.
   Paragraph 1.
 ‘One in a low position should not move in great affairs;’—not a son, it is said, while his father is alive; nor a minister, while his ruler governs; nor a member of an official department, while its head directs its affairs.
 If such a one do initiate such an affair, only great success will excuse his rashness.